flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 Generally speaking, the PS3's OS is designed with the same modular approach as the PSP.
 To recall the previous article, the OS is made of multiple **modules**.
 These may serve the user (like a game or app) or reside in memory indefinitely to serve other modules (in the form of system calls and/or drivers).
 Some modules have more privilege access than others (kernel module vs. user module).

-(ref:osdiagramcaption) Diagram showing how the components of the Playstation operating system fit in Cell's privilege levels.<br>References to 'OtherOS' are further explained in the next sections.
+(ref:osdiagramcaption) Diagram showing how the components of the PlayStation operating system fit in Cell's privilege levels.<br>References to 'OtherOS' are further explained in the next sections.

 ```{r fig.cap="(ref:osdiagramcaption)", fig.align='center'}
 image("oslevels.png", "(ref:osdiagramcaption)", class = "centered-container")